 How you can help: The Support Fund

 From 2020, the Fund will continue to support our existing students at school and college.
 From 2020 however we will not continue to recruit at school level; instead we plan to support students leaving school and seeking vocational courses as a kick-start to their careers.
 We maintain a Support Fund to allow this to happen.
 Vocational courses costs are high for these students; from £500 a year (Laboratory Assistant) to perhaps £6,000 (Vocational degree over 4 years.
 Please help us with this new need.

 As well as supporting students we have other activities in Nepal.
 Please see the Dronfield Rotary Club web site for information about the earthquake in Nepal, and other humanitarian assistance.
-During the Pandemic in 2020 we have send food and medicines to our students’ families.
+During the Pandemic in 2020-22 we sent food and medicines to our students’ families.

 Sangita joined us as a little girl in 2011.
 Now she has graduated as a qualified nurse and is seeking work.
 She has undertaken to work in Nepal for at least two years, to repay the commitment which we have made in her.